 5. Ask the children if they see anything that might signal to the reader what each person is saying.
 Point out the quotation marks and suggest they are like parts of the speech bubble.
 “In fact,” (use a marker for this part of the activity) “we can just draw the speech bubbles right in the story!”

-6. Tell the children that having full-blown speech bubbles inside a story would be really clunky, so we have replaced them with little cute marks on either side of the words each person says.
+6. Tell the children that having full-blown speech bubbles inside a story would be really clunky, so we have replaced them with little cute marks on either side of the words spoken by each person.

 II.
 TAKE IT FURTHER: